gbinal/p-o-d.github.com/glossary.md

 ### SOAP

 SOAP (Simple Object Access Protocol) is a message-based protocol based on XML for accessing services on the Web.
 It employs XML syntax to send text commands across the Internet using HTTP.
-SOAP is similar in purpose to the DCOM and CORBA distributed object systems, but is lighter weight and less programming intensive.
+SOAP is similar in purpose to the DCOM and CORBA distributed object systems, but is more lightweight and less programming-intensive.
 Because of its simple exchange mechanism, SOAP can also be used to implement a messaging system.  —*[source](http://www.epa.gov/waters/doc/glossary.html)*

 ### Swagger